U.S. screened 2.45 million air passengers Friday, highest since early 2020 | Business

 U.S. screened 2.45 million air passengers Friday, highest since early 2020

-Travelers are already facing a difficult U.S. travel summer as airlines expect record demand and as they rebuild staff levels after thousands of workers left the industry during the pandemic.
-A TSA spokesperson advised passengers to be prepared, saying on Twitter https://twitter.com/TSA_Northeast/status/1540654494131814400?s=20&t=jX82zxluRB-pnEJDEsHf-w Saturday: "Get to the airport early, it’s busy!"
+U.S. travelers are already facing a difficult summer as airlines expect record demand and as they rebuild staff levels after thousands of workers left the industry during the pandemic.
+A TSA spokesperson advised passengers to be prepared, saying on Twitter https://twitter.com/TSA_Northeast/status/1540654494131814400?s=20&t=jX82zxluRB-pnEJDEsHf-w Saturday: "Get to the airport early, it's busy!"

+The Friday checkpoint traffic was the highest since Feb.
+11, 2020, when TSA screened nearly 2.51 million passengers.
+On Friday, the airline industry trade group Airlines for America (A4A) told U.S. Transportation Secretary Pete Buttigieg in a letter that staffing challenges were disrupting flights even in good weather.

+It sought a meeting "to discuss how we can work together to better understand" the Federal Aviation Administration air traffic controller staffing plan for the July 4 weekend and summer travel season.
+The FAA said it "has acted on the issues raised in the letter".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)